sejerpz/alabs-mod-custom-images/README.md

 - **Extended control** over which parameters are included in snapshots
 - **On-device editing** of pedalboard parameters directly from the Dwarf

+## Documentation

+For more details and to know how to use the new the features included read the [wiki](https://github.com/sejerpz/alabs-mod-custom-images/wiki/Welcome)

 # How to Install the MOD Dwarf aLabs image

 To test this new image, follow the standard update procedure for the MOD Dwarf as described in the official documentation: